Remains of 5-year-old toddler missing since September have been discovered

 “He was at the the park with his father and family – I think his brothers and sisters, other siblings, and his father, at which point he wandered off from the family,” said Mr Boyle.

-Members of the public who had followed the case, offered their condolences to the family on the police department’s Facebook page.
+Members of the public who had followed the case offered their condolences to the family on the police department’s Facebook page.
 The family has reportedly asked for privacy.

 Mr Boyle said he wanted to thank the public for its help in locating the toddler’s remains.